 Unemployment rates for veterans are close to the national averages for their demographics.
 However, many businesses have found that hiring employees from these groups is beneficial.

-A few examples of inclusive work environments
+2 examples of inclusive work environments for targeted individuals

 The owners of Bitty & Beau’s Coffee Shop, a family-run operation based in Wilmington, NC, built their business concept around providing valuable employment opportunities for individuals with intellectual and developmental disabilities.